translate5/ZfExtended/Plugin/plugins.md

 ---------------------------------

-Counts several Segment Statistics, currently directly after Import.
+Counts several Segment Statistics, currently directly after Import. use only one of the available Bootstraps!
 Plugin Bootstrap: editor_Plugins_SegmentStatistics_Bootstrap
+This Bootstrap generates a statistic for all segments.

+Plugin Bootstrap: editor_Plugins_SegmentStatistics_BootstrapEditableOnly
+This Bootstrap generates a statistic for editable segments only.

 TermTagger (Import / Post Segment Edit Plugin)
 ----------------------------------------------